The OUR Center FAQ Page

 What services are available for weekends and holidays?

 During weekends and Holidays we serve lunch from 11:30a to 1pm.
-During Thanksgiving lunch will be served at Old Chicago in Longmont.
+On Thanksgiving Day, lunch will be served at Old Chicago in Longmont.